dataminelab/datareporter/SETUP.md

 ## Dev environment

-DataReporter
+This file describes how to setup development environment with Datareporter

 Requirements:
-* DataReporter builds correctly with Node 12
+* Datareporter requires Node 12

 Consider using `nodenv`, see for more info: https://joshmorel.ca/post/node-virtual-environments-with-nodenv/

-Requirements:
-* Data reported builds correctly with Node 12
 * Install node 12.22.12 with nodenv and ensure shims are added to PATH see for more info: https://github.com/nodenv/nodenv#how-it-works